 Probiotics are defined as microbial food supplements that beneficially affect the host by improving the intestinal microbial balance, and that have been used to modulate the content of colonic microbiota.
 By contrast, prebiotics are defined as nondigestible food ingredients that beneficially affect the host by selectively stimulating the growth and/or activity of one or a limited number of bacterial species already resident in the colon, and thus attempting to improve our health.
 Nondigestible food like oligosaccharides have been shown to increase the growth of bifidobacteria, that exert health-promoting effects.

 Additionally, one of the most critical amino acids proven to have its effects on microbiota and sleep health specifically is glycine, which is most abundant in gelatin.
 In several studies, it was found that glycine ingestion has improved subjective sleep quality in humans.
 Where patients have experienced continuous unsatisfactory sleep, it was found that glycine ingestion before bedtime improved sleep quality as it increases the deep sleep stage and shortened sleep latency without any changes in sleep architecture.
 This is unique regarding its mechanism of action, as traditional hypnotics alter sleep architecture, which means that they affect the proportions of each sleep stage and our daytime arousal causing acute sleepiness irrespective of the time of day hypnotics were administered.
-The study concluded that glycine ingestion during daytime does not produce acute sleepiness and that one of the most valuable natural sources of the glycine amino acid is beef gelatin.
+The study concluded that glycine ingestion during daytime does not produce acute sleepiness and that one of the most valuable natural sources of the glycine amino acid is grass-fed beef gelatin.
 (3)

 Another very valuable ingredient worth mentioning that supports gut microbiota is kombucha.
 Kombucha is a fermented sweetened tea that was originally popular in China.
 It contains organic acids that lower the pH of beverages, which confer health benefits on the gut microbial pool and thus positively affect sleep health as well.
 Kombucha has become increasingly popular in recent years and is found in cafes & restaurants all over North America.